css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 27. Block Info Dialog

 == Changelog ==
+= 8.0 =
+* Show premium extensins list in Dashboard Widget instead of Scripts Packages
+* Framework update that makes CJT functionality more extendable
+* Remove: Editor Toolbox Buttons and Block File, Edit and View menu as it now presented in separated extension
+* Remove: Editor Themes Switcher list as it now presented in separated extension
+* Remove: Import and Export Tools as it not presented in separated extension
+* Fix: Conflict with other Themes like X Theme

 = 7.2 =
 * Fix: Block Code file name moving away when open/close Block metabox
 * Fix: Shortcode list is too small for Shortcode names